 Made-up medicine works on made-up illnesses

-ACUPUNCTURE has been shown to be extremely effective amongst people who have nothing wrong with them.
+ACUPUNCTURE has been shown to be extremely effective among people who have nothing wrong with them.

 An academic study has shown that the majority of patients reporting mystery symptoms stopped pretending they had them when someone poked at them with a cocktail stick.